Sony A6500 versus Canon 80D

 Both the A6500 and the 80D are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the A6500 followed on from the Sony A6300.

 So what is the bottom line?
-Is there a clear favorite between the Sony A6500 and the Sony A6500?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Sony A6500 better than the Canon 80D or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.